Pacific Alliance backgrounder

 An FTA with the Pacific Alliance can protect Canadian interests

-- Canada is seeking to integrate inclusive trade agenda elements regarding gender and trade, small and medium enterprises, environment, labour, and corporate social responsibility.
+Canada is seeking to integrate inclusive elements regarding gender and trade, small and medium enterprises, environment, labour, and corporate social responsibility.

 Benefits of an FTA with the Pacific Alliance in addition to other FTAs, such as CUSMA and CPTPP

-- An FTA with the Pacific Alliance would present a strategic opportunity for Canada to further our inclusive trade agenda with a group of countries that is increasingly important and garnering global attention.
+An FTA with the Pacific Alliance would present a strategic opportunity for Canada to further our inclusive approach to trade with a group of countries that is increasingly important and garnering global attention.
 It also supports these countries’ efforts to promote good governance, improve human rights and build a better economic future for their citizens.

-- At the same time, this initiative is an opportunity to further improve our existing FTA with Pacific Alliance members with a view to improving the trading environment for Canadian businesses.
+At the same time, this initiative is an opportunity to further improve our existing FTAs with Pacific Alliance members with a view to improving the trading environment for Canadian businesses.

 Canada’s existing FTAs with the Pacific Alliance countries

-- These FTAs will continue to apply and eventually co-exist with the possible new FTA with the Pacific Alliance.
+These FTAs will continue to apply and eventually co-exist with the possible new FTA with the Pacific Alliance countries as a group.

 Consultations with Canadians on the possibility of an FTA with Pacific Alliance

-- Engagement with provinces and territories has been ongoing through the in-person consultative mechanism of Global Affairs Canada and regular teleconference updates.
+Engagement with provinces and territories has been ongoing through the consultative mechanism of Global Affairs Canada and regular teleconference updates.

 Engagement with Indigenous groups in Canada

-- Regular and ongoing engagement and dialogue takes place with Indigenous peoples through Global Affairs Canada’s trade-focused Indigenous Working Group, keeping them apprised on Canada’s ongoing negotiations and trade initiatives, including the Pacific Alliance negotiations.
+Regular and ongoing engagement and dialogue takes place with Indigenous peoples through Global Affairs Canada’s trade-focused Indigenous Working Group, keeping them apprised of Canada’s ongoing negotiations and trade initiatives, including the Pacific Alliance negotiations.

-- Canada is pursuing Indigenous-specific provisions in relevant chapters of the FTA that improve Indigenous peoples’ access to the benefits and opportunities of the agreement.
-We also seek a variety of reservations and exceptions to maintain the Government’s ability to provide preferences to Indigenous peoples in order to fulfil its legal and treaty obligations.
+Canada is pursuing Indigenous-specific provisions in relevant chapters of the FTA that would improve Indigenous peoples’ access to the benefits and opportunities of the agreement.
+We are also seeking a variety of reservations and exceptions to maintain the Government’s ability to provide preferences to Indigenous peoples in order to fulfil its legal and treaty obligations.

 Engagement with provinces and territories